 |Dynamics 365 Team Member||5,000|

-|Power Automate per user plan||5,000|
+|Power Automate per user plan3||5,000|

 1 Dynamics 365 Enterprise applications include Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365 Project Service Automation, Dynamics 365 Commerce, Dynamics 365 HR, Dynamics 365 Customer Engagement plan, Dynamics 365 Finance, Dynamics 365 Project Operations, and Dynamics 365 Supply Chain Management.

 2 Dynamics 365 Professional includes Dynamics 365 Sales Professional, Dynamics 365 Customer Service Professional.

 If a user has multiple plans assigned from different product lines, the total number of requests allowed would be the sum of requests allocated to each license type.
-For example, if a user has both a Dynamics 365 Customer Service Enterprise license as well as a PowerApps per user license , then that user will have a total of 20000 + 5000 = 25000 requests available per 24 hours.
+For example, if a user has both a Dynamics 365 Customer Service Enterprise license as well as a Power Apps per user license then that user will have a total of 20000 + 5000 = 25000 requests available per 24 hours.

 If a user has multiple licenses allocated within the same product line, for example if a user has a Dynamics 365 Customer Service Enterprise license as the base license and a Dynamics 365 Sales Enterprise license attached, the total number of requests would be what is provided by the base license - Dynamics 365 Customer Service.

-PowerApps and Power Automate capacity add-on
+Power Apps and Power Automate capacity add-on

-PowerApps and Power Automate capacity add-on allows customers to purchase additional requests which can be assigned to any user who has a PowerApps/Power Automate license as well as Dynamics 365 license.
+A Power Apps and Power Automate capacity add-on allows customers to increase the limits for a given user.
+These will be assignable to any user who has a Power Apps or Power Automate license as well as a Dynamics 365 license.

 Additionally there are special free ($0) licenses which are used to interact with Dynamics 365 applications like Dynamics 365 Marketing.
 See How Marketing is licensed.

-If a tenant has at least one Dynamics 365 enterprise subscription, they will get 100,000 requests per 24 hours
+- If a tenant has at least one Dynamics 365 enterprise subscription, they will get 100,000 requests per 24 hours.

-If a tenant has at least one Dynamics 365 professional subscription, they will get 50,000 requests per 24 hours
+- If a tenant has at least one Dynamics 365 professional subscription, they will get 50,000 requests per 24 hours.

-If a tenant has at least one Microsoft PowerApps or Power Automate subscription, they will get 25,000 requests per 24 hours.
+- If a tenant has at least one Microsoft Power Apps or Power Automate subscription, they will get 25,000 requests per 24 hours.

-If a tenant has multiple type of subscriptions, their base request capacity would be max of two subscriptions.
-For example, if a customer has both Dynamics 365 Customer Service (100,000 requests) and Power Apps per user (25,000 requests) subscriptions, their base request capacity would be 100,000 Requests per 24 hours.
+If a tenant has multiple types of subscriptions, their base request capacity will use the subscription with the larger number of requests.
+For example, if a customer has both Dynamics 365 Customer Service (100,000 requests) and Power Apps per user (25,000 requests) subscriptions, their base request capacity will be 100,000 requests per 24 hours.

-Once the Base Request capacity is exhausted, customers can increase this capacity by purchasing PowerApps and Power Automate capacity add-on.
+After base request capacity is exhausted, customers can increase this capacity by purchasing a Power Apps and Power Automate capacity add-on.

 Review the following resources for information about current service protection limits for each service:

-Common Data Service API request limits: applicable for model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service), PowerApps, and Power Automate connecting to Common Data Service/model-driven apps in Dynamics 365
+- Dataverse limits: applicable for model-driven apps and customer engagement apps (such as Dynamics 365 Sales and Customer Service), Power Apps, and Power Automate connecting to Dataverse/customer engagement apps

-Limits in connectors: applicable for Power Automate and PowerApps
+- Limits in connectors: applicable for Power Automate and Power Apps